ItsJonQ/owlet/README.md

 [![Version](https://vsmarketplacebadge.apphb.com/version/itsjonq.owlet.svg)](https://marketplace.visualstudio.com/items?itemName=itsjonq.owlet)

-> A modified version of the Night Owl VSCode Theme
+> A simple VSCode Theme, inspired by Night Owl

-## Simplify
+## Simple

 Sarah's (gorgeous) [Night Owl](https://github.com/sdras/night-owl-vscode-theme) is 90%+ perfect for me!
 There are just a couple of things that I wanted to adjust.
 I've ~wasted~ spent many hours tweaking and [generating iTerm and Vim](https://github.com/ItsJonQ/base16-builder) themes.
 From this, I've learned that the easiest way (for me) to make fine-tune adjustments would be to distill the colour palette down to as few variables as possible.